 Saltwater Fish, Pacific Northwest

-The painted greenling is a common fish in our in coastal waters, but they are not often seen, you should enjoy the sighting when one is found.
+The painted greenling is a common fish in the Pacific Northwest coastal waters, but they are not often seen, you should enjoy the sighting when one is found.

 The color of a painted greenling is usually grayish to brown with up to 7 reddish to brown bars that extend onto the fins.
 Sometimes they can be dark with white spots though this is really quite rare.
 The throat is usually darker than the body and its fins can have dark spots.
 They have 2 cirri, one above the eye and the other between the eye and the dorsal fin.
 The anal fin has up to 4 spines.
 The snout of this species is pointed with 3 dark bands that radiate out from the eye.
 They can reach lengths of up to 15 cm and have an lifespan of about 8 years.